Find by Specification:

 Instrumentation amplifier chips are precision amplifier circuits with both high-impedance differential inputs and high common-mode rejection.
-Instrumentation amplifier chips or instrument amps are a type of operational amplifier that, because of high input impedance and high common-mode rejection, are used for very accurate, low-noise measurements.
+Also known as instrument amps, these devices are a type of operational amplifier that, because of high input impedance and high common-mode rejection, are used for very accurate, low-noise measurements.
 The differential gain of an instrumentation amplifier chip can be adjusted by changing the value of a single resistor.

 -